Pros & Cons of Using Retirement Funds to Pay for College

 Scholarships

 Scholarships are another type of aid that recipients are not required to repay.
-Often, they are awarded based on merit though can be awarded based on other criteria as well.
+Often, they are awarded based on merit, though they can be awarded based on other criteria, as well.

-Students can look for scholarships in a variety of places, schools, nonprofit and community organizations, companies, and more all offer scholarships.
+Students can look for scholarships in schools, nonprofit and community organizations, companies, and more.

-Take a look at your school’s financial aid website to see what scholarships are available at your school.
-There are also online databases like Scholarships.com that aggregate information on available scholarships, including basic eligibility criteria.
-Some scholarships can be quite competitive, so it may be worth applying to a variety of scholarships.
+Take a look at your school’s financial aid website to see what scholarships are available.
+There are also online databases that aggregate information on available scholarships, as well.

 The Takeaway

-Student loan fees like an origination fee or late payment fees can increase the total cost of borrowing the loan.
+Student loan fees, like an origination fee or late payment fees, can increase the total cost of the loan.
 The types of fees on student loans will vary based on the loan type.
-For example, federal student loans do charge an origination fee which varies based on the type of federal loan and there are late payment fees associated with payments that are 30 or more days late.
+Federal student loans, for example, charge an origination fee which varies based on the type of federal loan, and there are late payment fees associated with payments that are 30 days late or more.

 FAQ